-Thanks to a generous donation by Lawrence and Jean Irwin, the William & Mary Government Department is able to award a number of scholarships to help support continuing undergraduate-level students undertaking summer internships related politics, government, or public affairs.
+Thanks to a generous donation by Lawrence and Jean Irwin, the William & Mary Government Department is able to award a number of scholarships to help support continuing undergraduate-level students undertaking summer internships related to politics, government, or public affairs.
 The exact number of awards and the amount of each will vary from year to year.

 The applicant must submit the following 5 documents.
 Keep in mind that the application process is competitive and all application materials should be well-written.